-QUIC reserves Stream 0 for crypto operations (the handshake, crypto config updates).
-Stream 1 is reserved for sending and receiving HTTP control frames, and is analogous to HTTP/2's Stream 0.
-This control stream is considered critical to the HTTP connection.
-If the control stream is closed for any reason, this MUST be treated as a connection error of type QUIC CLOSED CRITICAL STREAM.
+QUIC reserves the first client-initiated, bidirectional stream (Stream 0) for cryptographic operations.
+HTTP over QUIC reserves the first unidirectional stream sent by either peer (Streams 2 and 3) for sending and receiving HTTP control frames.
+This pair of unidirectional streams is analogous to HTTP/2's Stream 0.
+HTTP over QUIC also reserves the second and third unidirectional streams for each peer's QPACK encoder and decoder.
+The client's QPACK encoder uses stream 6 and decoder uses stream 10.
+The server's encoder and decoder use streams 7 and 11, respectively.
+The data sent on these streams is critical to the HTTP connection.
+If any control stream is closed for any reason, this MUST be treated as a connection error of type QUIC CLOSED CRITICAL STREAM.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.

-An HTTP request/response consumes a single stream: This means that the client's first request occurs on QUIC stream 3, the second on stream 5, and so on.
-The server's first push consumes stream 2.
+An HTTP request/response consumes a single client-initiated, bidirectional stream.
+A bidirectional stream ensures that the response can be readily correlated with the request.
+This means that the client's first request occurs on QUIC stream 4, with subsequent requests on stream 8, 12, and so on.

+Server push uses server-initiated, unidirectional streams.
+Thus, the server's first push consumes stream 7 and subsequent pushes use stream 11, 15, and so on.

-This stream carries frames related to the request/response (see Section 5.2).
-When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED in Section 7.1).
+These streams carry frames related to the request/response (see $\underline{\text{Section 4.2}}$).
+When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_FRAME in $\underline{\text{Section 6.1}}$).
 Streams which terminate abruptly may be reset at any point in the frame.